LarsFin/CV/README.md

 ### Professional Experience

-Having worked for two years as a DevOps Consultant has given me a breadth of skills, ranging from Operations tools to Software Development in popular Programming Languages.
-As a Consultant these skills have been tested and matured against Enterprise scenarios while also having to balance expectations and deadlines.
+Having worked for two years as a DevOps Consultant I have acquired a breadth of skills, ranging from Operations tools to Software Development in popular Programming Languages.
+As a Consultant, these skills have been tested and matured against Enterprise scenarios while also having to balance expectations and deadlines.
 Additionally, I've had the opportunity to work both independently and in larger teams.
-Each one, yielding valuable lessons.
+Both situations, yielding valuable lessons.

-DevOps tools I have practiced and applied on engagements include; Docker, New Relic and Terraform.
-More recently, I have taken a focus on development; using .NET core at a Mid level in an agile engagement.
+DevOps tools I have practiced and applied on engagements include: Docker, New Relic and Terraform.
+More recently, I have taken a focus on development, using .NET core at a Mid-level in an agile engagement.
 Building complex and resilient software for financial businesses where application faults are critical.
-I've taken many steps to better myself as a developer but have also made great efforts to guide and help others where I feel confident; particularly in TDD, git and writing clean code.
+I've taken many steps to improve myself as a developer but have also made great efforts to guide and help others where I feel confident; particularly in TDD, git and writing clean code.

 ### Skills